Sony RX10 IV versus Fujifilm X-Pro2

 Both the RX10 IV and the X-Pro2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the RX10 IV followed on from the Sony RX10 III.

 So what is the bottom line?
-Which of the two cameras – the Sony RX10 IV or the Fujifilm X-Pro2 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Sony RX10 IV better than the Fujifilm X-Pro2 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.